wilsonmar/wilsonmar.github.io/_posts/2014-07-30-apple-macbook-hardware.md

 Dropping a Macbook can crack the screen.

-But a protective case adds to weight.
+A protective case can absorb some abuse, but adds to weight.

 Unlike some PCs, MacBooks do not have a slot for <strong>physical lock</strong> as many Windows PCs have.

 To put a Mac at the end of a cut-proof cable, consider the docking station from Landing Zone.
 Install its driver from:
    <a target="_blank" href="
    https://landingzone.net/driver-lxd">
    https://landingzone.net/driver-lxd</a>